rnmessick/lab-07-back-end/README.md

 ## Change Log

-07-09-2019 1000am - Initial repo scaffolding complete.
+07-09-2019 10:00am - Initial repo scaffolding complete.

-07-09-2019 1145am - Application now has a fully-functional express server, with a GET route for the location resource and will display map on page.
+07-09-2019 11:45am - Application now has a fully-functional express server, with a GET route for the location resource and will display map on page.

-07-09-2019 1300am - Application now has a fully-functional express server, with a GET route for the weather resource and will display map on page.
+07-09-2019 1pm - Application now has a fully-functional express server, with a GET route for the weather resource and will display map on page.

+07-10-2019 - Application now makes use of constructor functions to produce new events objects.

+07-10-2019 - Application now has a receives real-time data location from Google Geo Locations API.

+07-10-2019 - Application now has a receives real-time data location from Dark Sky API.

+07-10-2019 - Application now has a receives real-time data location from Eventbrite API.

+07-11-2019 9am -

 ## Credits and Collaborations
 Day 1 Help Collaborators: Trevor Dobson and Marisha Hoza Day 1 Team Credits: Brandon Hurrington, Chris Coulon, Joachen Busch

-Day 2 Help Collaborators:
+Day 2 Help Collaborators: Steve Grant
 Day 2 Team Credits: Brandon Hurrington, Renee Messick

+Day 3 Help Collaborators:
+Day 3 Team Credits: Brandon Hurrington, Promila Tamang

 # Lab-06